SANdood/Ecobee-Suite/README.md

 #### <a name="smartthings">SmartThings/Hubitat Platform Integration</a>

-  - Messages sent to the Device notification log (found under the Recently tab of a Device) are now optimized
+  - Messages that are sent to the Device notification log (found under the Recently tab of a Device) are now optimized
   - All current Attributes and Capabilities of Thermostat devices are supported
   - Most Ecobee Settings Object variables are are now available as Attributes of a Thermostat (so things like WebCoRE can see and use them).
 See the [list of Attributes](#attributes) later in this document for a complete listing.
 You can view the current value of any Attribute using the `<device>.currentValue('attribute-name')` API of the thermostat devices, and you can change *most* of these attributes using the `<device>.setEcobeeSetting('attribute-name', 'value')` API call.
   - Offers several extensions to the standard Attributes and API Commands defined by the thermostat-related capabilities (these are described in annotated lists later in this document.
 These include new API commands to: